“The Influence of Trump, Twitter & #fakenews on Legal Communication”

 #fakenews and “Good Communication”

 A ‘darker future’ was shown Uwe Wolff und Patrick Minar, sharing their experience when dealing with #fakenews and misinformation campaigns on the internet.
 Focusing on businesses, they presented how, for example, an angry former employee could damage his former employer by starting a rumor under a false name on the internet, using his knowledge of the company to damage its business model.
 Often, such efforts go undiscovered before the damage has been done.
-While large multinational companies have professional surveillance tools and teams to stop such efforts at the beginning, smaller companies are too often unaware of the consequences until it’s too late.
-According to Wolff and Minar, the rise of artificial intelligence will increase the threat of #fakenews especially to unprepared users and businesses.
+While large multinational companies have professional surveillance tools and teams to stop such efforts at the beginning, smaller companies are too often unaware of the consequences until it is too late.
+According to Wolff and Minar, the rise of artificial intelligence will increase the threat of #fakenews, especially to unprepared users and businesses.

-During the following panel discussion, moderated by Prof. Dr. Patrick Krauskopf, Peter Metzinger, founder of Business Campaigning GmbH, Volker Dohr, Head of Legal & Compliance of AMAG Automobil- und Motoren AG, Prof. Dr. Aleksandra Gnach, Professor for Media Linguistic at ZHAW Angewandte Linguistik, and media lawyer Dr. Andreas Meili. discussed the challenges of good (online) communivation, reputation management and the legal tools as well as their effectivness.
+During the following panel discussion, moderated by Prof. Dr. Patrick Krauskopf, the participants, Peter Metzinger, founder of Business Campaigning GmbH, Volker Dohr, Head of Legal & Compliance of AMAG Automobil- und Motoren AG, Prof. Dr. Aleksandra Gnach, Professor for Media Linguistic at ZHAW Angewandte Linguistik, and media lawyer Dr. Andreas Meili, discussed the challenges of good (online) communication, reputation management and the legal tools as well as their effectivness.
 While the digitalisation facilitated the spread of #fakenews and too often the damage has already been done, all agreed that not to act or not to communicate is not an option during a crisis.
 The more transparent and open one does communicate, the better.
 Hiding information will only create future damage and undermine any trust that has been gained.
 Of particular importance is the (online) community.
 It can be used as an accelerator to spread important information and to rebuild trust in the public eye.

 “If one tries to cover up, one supplies ammunition.» “ – Peter Metzinger